Sky or Virgin Media for TV

 Cinema

-Sky offer more free movie channels than Virgin Media, although Virgin now offer all the same premium film content as Sky since they added Disney+ to their 360 platform in August 2022.
+Sky offer more free movie channels than Virgin Media, although Virgin now offers the same amount of premium film content, since adding Disney+, Paramount+, and Apple TV+ to their platform in the last two years.

 Package TV Broadband Monthly price Upfront price Contract term